datadrivers/terraform-provider-nexus/docs/resources/user.md

 subcategory: "Other"
 sidebar_current: "docs-nexus-resource-user"
 description: |-
-  This data source is deprecated.
+  This resource is deprecated.
 Please use the data source "nexus_security_user" instead.
 ---

 # nexus_user

-This data source is deprecated.
+This resource is deprecated.
 Please use the data source "nexus_security_user" instead.

 Use this resource to manage users